rmetzger/incubator-flink/README.md

 # Apache Flink

-Apache Flink is an open source stream processing framework with powerful stream- and batch-processing capabilities.
+Apache Flink® is an open-source stream processing framework for distributed, high-performing, always-available, and accurate data streaming applications.

 Learn more about Flink at [http://flink.apache.org/](http://flink.apache.org/)